top of page

 .jpg)

-Scholars have shown how the soundscapes of intact ecosystems mimic orchestral arrangements.
+Ecologists and careful listeners to the natural world have shown how the soundscapes of intact ecosystems mimic orchestral arrangements.
 Over millennia, a landscape’s creatures have learned how to fit into their surroundings – knowing exactly when to chirp to be heard; knowing exactly when to be quiet.
 The result is a symphony of sounds, carefully layered – a coherence of place.

 Today, as humanity’s footprint on Earth’s natural systems is larger than at any point in history, we are witnessing breakdowns in this orchestral arrangement – both globally and locally, both literally and metaphorically.